tomvanrossom/Whatsapp-Wall/README.md

 1. Hit the full-screen button (F11)
 1. Done!
 Now enjoy the slideshow with your photo's

+## Tips
+* Turn off the power saving options of your laptop, so that it won't go to sleep
+* If you want to see what is happening, check the console of the browser (F12)

 Do you like this repo?
 Please star!
 Any questions/remarks: Log an issue.
 Thanks!